Banach fixed-point theorem: Statement

 which lacks a fixed point.
-However, if $X$ is compact, then this weaker assumption does imply the existence and uniqueness of a fixed point, that can be easily found as a minimizer of $d(x,T(x))$, indeed, a minimizer exists by compactness, and has to be a fixed point of $T.$ It then easily follows that the fixed point is the limit of any sequence of iterations of $T$.
+However, if $X$ is compact, then this weaker condition does imply the existence and uniqueness of a fixed point which can be easily found as a minimizer of $d(x,T(x))$: indeed, a minimizer exists by compactness, and must be a fixed point.
+It then easily follows that the fixed point is the limit of any sequence of iterations of $T$.

 Remark 3.
 When using the theorem in practice, the most difficult part is typically to define $X$ properly so that $T(X)\subseteq X$.